-My interest in sustainable farming was triggered by the natural beef system I experienced growing up on an upland farm in South Wales.
-I am fascinated by innovative farming systems, especially those on the ‘fringes’, and am inspired by the need for fair and equitable ways of farming.
+My interest in sustainable farming was probably triggered by the natural beef system I experienced growing up on an upland farm in south Wales and I am particularly attracted to those innovative farming systems that operate on the ‘fringes.’